-2. Previous condition 4 of Resolution R-1985-288, Control No. 1984-152, which currently states:

-The developer shall construct concurrent with the issuance of the first building permit, a Left Turn Lane, East approach, on SW 18th Street at Marina Del Mar.
+2. Previous condition 4 of Resolution R-1985-288, Control No. 1984-152, which currently states: The developer shall construct concurrent with the issuance of the first building permit, a Left Turn Lane, East approach, on SW 18th Street at Marina Del Mar.
 (BLDG PERMIT: MONITORING Eng)

 Is hereby deleted.
-[Reason: This portion of the development is now within the City of Boca Raton.]
+[Reason: This portion of the development is now within the City of Boca Raton

-3. Previous condition 5 of Resolution R-1985-288, Control No. 1984-152, which currently states:
+Previous condition 5 of Resolution R-1985-288, Control No. 1984-152, which currently states: 3.
 The Developer shall pay a Fair Share Fee in the amount and manner required by "The Fair Share Contribution for Road Improvements Ordinance" as it presently exists or as it may from time to time be amended.
 Presently The Fair Share Fee for this project is \$200.00 per approved multi-family dwelling unit and \$300.00 per approved single-family dwelling unit.
-(ONGOING: ENGINEERING Eng)
+(ONGOING: ENGINEERING - Eng)

 Is hereby deleted.
-[Reason: Ordinance Requirement]
+[Reason: Code requirement]

-- 4. In order to comply with the mandatory Traffic Performance Standards, the Property owner shall be restricted to the following phasing schedule: - a.
+- In order to comply with the mandatory Traffic Performance Standards, the Property owner shall 4. be restricted to the following phasing schedule: - a.
 No Building Permits for the site may be issued after December 31, 2015.
 A time extension for this condition may be approved by the County Engineer based upon an approved Traffic Study which complies with Mandatory Traffic Performance Standards in place at the time of the request.
 This extension request shall be made pursuant to the requirements of Art.
 2.E of the Unified Land Development Code.
 (DATE: MONITORING-Eng) - b.
-Building Permits for more than 32 single-family dwelling units from Pod A and 32 condo/townhome units from Pod B (or the equivalent of 61 peak hour trips from these two pods) shall not be issued until until construction commences to provide for two (2) south approach left turn lanes at the Camino Real/Powerline Road intersection.
+Building Permits for more than 49 single-family dwelling units (from Pods 64A, 64C, and 64G) and 33 condo/townhome units from Pod 64B (or the equivalent of 40 PM peak hour trips from Pods 64C and 64G, and 45 PM peak hour trips from Pods 64A and 64B) shall not be issued until construction commences to provide for two (2) south approach left turn lanes at the Camino Real and Powerline Road intersection.
 The turn lanes shall be a minimum length of 450 feet plus a 100-ft taper or as approved by FDOT.
-The construction shall also include any modifications to the receiving lanes determined to be necessary by FDOT.
+The construction shall also include any modifications to the receiving lanes determined to be necessary by As an alternative, the property owner may execute a proportionate share agreement.
+Payment of the proportionate share shall be due in full no later than issuance of the first building permit.
 (BLDG PERMIT: MONITORING-Eng) - c.
-Building permits for more than 245 condo/townhome units (or the equivalent of 125 peak hour trips) shall not be issued until construction commences to provide the following geometry at the SW 18th Street/Military Trail intersection:
+Building permits for more than 49 single-family dwelling units (from Pods 64A, 64C, and 64G) and 73 condo/townhome units (56 units from Pod 64B and 17 units from Pod 64E), or the equivalent of 112 PM peak hour trips from these pods, shall not be issued until construction commences to provide the following geometry at the SW 18th Street and Military Trail intersection: